Modular Pilot Training: 9 easy mistakes to make!

 The first natural modular pilot training step when starting your modular training is to organise a trial flight.
 The trial flight is an opportunity for you to see if pilot training is for you, check out your local flying school and see if you have the aptitude for flying.

 What many prospective people wanting trial flights do is book through companies that would normally offer adventure or car racing track days.
-The trial flights are significantly marked up and can sometimes cost £300-£400.
-In comparison, booking a trial flight direct with your local flight school could save you £100-£200
+Third-party voucher providers often mark these flights up significantly — sometimes £300–£450 — whereas booking a trial flight direct with your local flight school is typically £150–£250, saving you £100–£200.

 Mistake #2: Picking a PPL school that is not suitable for you